 - Intensified muscle cramps and contractions, and/or convulsions

 Even though we often pay more attention to hydration if the temperature is high, it’s critical for seniors to drink sufficient fluids all year long.
 A simple formula to find out exactly how much, on average, an older adult ought to drink on a daily basis is to divide the senior’s body weight by 3, and have him or her consume that many ounces of water.
 To illustrate, if an older adult weighs 180 pounds, he or she would need to have a minimum of 60 ounces of water daily.

 Try these guidelines so that the seniors you love stay healthy and hydrated:

 - Plain water is the best, but take into account other types of fluids, such as soup, juice, fruits, and vegetables.
 However, try to avoid sugary and caffeinated beverages.

 - Place bottled water or a small pitcher of ice water and a cup near the senior to encourage him or her to sip on it throughout the day.

 - Try various temperatures.
 In some cases a warmed cup of water is more soothing than an icy one.
 You can even try heating up juice as well as other beverages to determine if they’re more appealing, or offer popsicles.

-The professionals in eldercare in Syracuse, NY from At Home Independent Living are experienced in imaginative strategies to help seniors stay hydrated, as well as in monitoring fluid intake to make sure adequate fluids are consumed every single day.
+At Home Independent Living, providers of senior care Syracuse, NY and the surrounding areas trust, is experienced in imaginative strategies to help seniors stay hydrated, as well as in monitoring fluid intake to make sure adequate fluids are consumed every single day.
 Reach out to us at (315) 579-HOME (4663) to find out exactly how we can help enhance the health of cherished older adults throughout Syracuse, NY and the surrounding areas, right in the convenience and familiarity of home.